cydran/cydran/md_docs/general_overview.md

 		}
 		</a>
 * <a id="concept-scope">***``Scope``***</a> - Registered objects become available for evaluation/utilization within the local scope of the processing function.
 Cydran``scope``is found or defined in three (3) locations oraganized by structural heiarchy:
-	* ``global:``is the root scope of all scoped contexts.``module``scopes inherit from this context.
+	* ``global scope:``is the root scope of all scoped contexts.``module``scopes inherit from this context.
-	* ``module:``is a child of``global.`` All objects defined in``global``scope are available here because of inheritance.
+	* ``module scope:``is a child of``global.`` All objects defined in``global``scope are available here because of inheritance.
 A new object in this scope with the same id/signature as defined in inherited contexts only overrides the named object within the immediate specific realm or context of this``module``.
 The``global``references to the the object signature and any external accessor remain without impact beyond the immediate realm of activity.``component``scopes inherit from this context including overridden object references.
-	* ``component:``is a child of``module.`` All objects defined in both ``global``and``module``scopes are available here because of inheritance.
-As with the``module``scope context, a new object in this scope with the same id/signature as defined in inherited contexts only overrides the named object within the imediate specific realm or context of this component.
+	* ``component scope:``is a child of``module.`` All objects defined in both ``global``and``module``scopes are available here because of inheritance.
+As with the``module``context, a new object in this scope with the same id/signature as defined in inherited contexts only overrides the named object within the imediate specific realm or context of this component.
 The``global``and``module``references to the the object signature and any external accessor remain without impact beyond the immediate realm of activity.

 	Scope may be overriden in both``module``and``component``scopes but may have impacts as to what is visible in the inheritance chain above it.  ***Such implementation requires specific knowledge of Cydran lifecyle and inheritance internals to properly effect desired results.***